-- 1. ROLL CALL - 2.
-PUBLIC COMMENT ON UNAGENDIZED ITEMS - 3.
-POLICE REFORM STANDING COMMITTEE MINUTES OF MAY 18, 2021 - A. Recommended Action: Motion to approve the minutes. - 4.
-ANTIOCH POLICE DEPARTMENT POLICY NO. 423: BODY-WORN CAMERAS AND POLICY NO. 427: MOBILE VIDEO/AUDIO RECORDER - A. Recommended Action: It is recommended that the Police Oversight Standing Committee:
+- 1. ROLL CALL

+- 2. PUBLIC COMMENT ON UNAGENDIZED ITEMS

+- 3. ANTIOCH POLICE DEPARTMENT POLICY NO. 423: BODY-WORN CAMERAS AND POLICY NO. 427: MOBILE VIDEO/AUDIO RECORDER

-- Motion to recommend that the City Council approve the Antioch Police Department Body-Worn Camera and Mobile Video Audio Recorder policies.
+- A. Recommended Action: It is recommended that the Police Oversight Standing Committee: - Motion to recommend that the City Council approve the Antioch Police Department Body-Worn Camera and Mobile Video Audio Recorder policies.
 OR - Provide direction to staff to revise the Antioch Police Department Body-Worn Camera policy and/or Mobile Video Audio Recorder policy in accordance with the standing committee's instructions and to place them on agenda for the next meeting of the Police Oversight Standing Committee.